askasckr/recommend/README.md

 ```
 ### Endpoints: (for live api end points are avialable here https://intense-oasis-48244.herokuapp.com )
 ------------
 #### Note: All the requests expect Client-Id in header to distinguish the clients and is used in ```RecsClientRateLimitInterceptor``` to control concurrent requests on two unique clients.
+More than two concurrent client requests result in HTTP 429 Too Many Requests response status code.

 #### 1. To get all the predefined portfolios as list(returns just a raw list of all predefined portfolio percents, UI might need to make group by on investmentRisk.id):